 Consuming more water gives you the energy to do more things e.g. exercise or staying awake at your desk.
 Studies show that dehydration lowers athletic performance, making you feel rather sluggish.
 Water is very important, it makes up 60% of our bodies.

 If you don’t drink enough you can feel the physical effects - one of them being low energy.
-That being said, you can start integrating more water into your diet by consuming one tablespoon of OSU Apple Cider Vinegar in a full glass of water to start the day.
+That being said, you can start integrating more water into your diet by consuming one tablespoon of OSU Apple Cider Vinegar, which you can find at Amazon, in a full glass of water to start the day.
 You can also integrate more water drinking by purchasing a ½ litre bottle with timer reminders during the day or use the app Hydro Coach which reminds you via phone notification that you should drink water.

 Feel More Energised

 What is the key takeaway from this article?
-There are a few lifestyle tweaks you can make today to preserve some energy and kill those feelings of tiredness.
+There are a few lifestyle tweaks you can make today to potentially preserve some energy and kill those feelings of tiredness.
 Ways to boost energy can be simple, easy yet effective e.g. drinking more water or eating more regularly.
 Pick whichever option is easiest for you, or try out a few at once.
 However small or big your change, it doesn’t matter - the bottom line is that it is still a positive change.
 It’s important to stick to the facts with this and seek professional help if you're feeling an extreme lack of energy.
+You can get your own bottle here.